A search for the fine-structure constant evolution from fast radio bursts and type Ia supernovae data: Dispersion Measure Components

 where the terms $Y_{H} = 3/4$ and $Y_{He} = 1/4$ are the mass fractions of hydrogen and helium, respectively, while $\chi_{e,H}(z)$ and $\chi_{e,He}(z)$ are the ionization fractions of hydrogen and helium, respectively.
 At $z < 3$ hydrogen and helium are fully ionized ($\chi_{e,H}(z) = \chi_{e,He}(z) = 1$) \cite{Becker2011}, so that we have $\chi(z) = 7/8$.

-A cosmological model is typically assumed to solve the integral for $DM_{IGM}(z)$.
-In our analysis, we follow the approach discussed in \cite{Lemos2023} and integrate Eq. (\ref{DMigm}) by parts using the definition of luminosity distance $d_{L}$. {This method allows us to avoid relying on any specific cosmological model, instead using an observed quantity: the supernovae luminosity distance.} Thus, by assuming the runaway dilaton model's parameterization for $\alpha$ and considering a constant $f_{IGM}$ ($f_{IGM} (z) = f_{IGM,0}$), Eq. (\ref{DMigm}) can be written as
+A cosmological model is typically assumed to solve the integral for $\mathrm{DM}_{\mathrm{IGM}}(z)$.
+In our analysis, we follow the approach discussed in \cite{Lemos2023} and integrate Eq. (\ref{DMigm}) by parts using the definition of luminosity distance $d_{L}$. {This method allows us to avoid relying on any specific cosmological model, instead using an observed quantity: the supernovae luminosity distance.} Thus, by assuming the runaway dilaton model's parameterization for $\alpha$ and considering a constant $f_{\mathrm{IGM}}$ ($f_{\mathrm{IGM}} (z) = f_{\mathrm{IGM},0}$) \footnote{We are assuming that any intrinsic evolution of $f_{IGM}$, as well as $DM_{host}$, is not appreciable \cite{Theis2024}}., Eq. (\ref{DMigm}) can be written as

 where $A= \frac{21c\Omega_{b}H^{2}_{0}}{64\pi Gm_{p}}$.
 The above integrals can be numerically solved as (see \cite{Holanda2013}):

 and